Glenn Apiaries

 This line of bees was selectively bred by USDA scientists in an impressive example of science working with nature to provide a sustainable solution to a very serious problem.

 In 2001, Glenn Apiaries entered into a Cooperative Research and Development Agreement (CRADA) with the USDA Bee Breeding Lab in Baton Rouge, LA. to propagate and distribute VSH queens.
-All of our lines of breeder queens now have the VSH trait incorporated.
+All of our lines now have the VSH trait incorporated.

 >